igorkry/tnt4j-streams/README.md

 By default maven will build all modules defined in `tnt4j-streams/pom.xml` file.

-If You do not want to build some of optional modules, comment those out.
+If You do not want to build some of optional modules, comment those out like `WMQ` module is.
 Or You can define maven to build your preferred set of modules using `-pl, --projects` argument (comma separated modules list) together with `-am, --also-make` argument, i.e.:

 ```cmd
 mvn -pl tnt4j-streams-core,tnt4j-streams-samples,tnt4j-streams--distribution -am clean install